 9. Environment and health issues

-The health and environmental standards of the country are in a deplorable condition.
+The health and environmental standards of the country are in deplorable condition.
 In 2015, Amnesty International announced that Nigeria experiences hundreds of oil spills annually in the Niger Delta, mainly because of sabotage, pipe erosion, and uncaring attitude by oil firms.
 This is also responsible for the hike in oil prices.

 Litters and waste products are strewn all over the streets and roads in Nigeria.
 Improperly disposed rubbish promotes the spread of diseases, and this will end up affecting the Nigerian economy.